 Banqiao (板橋) is the seat of the New Taipei City government and feels very similar to Taipei City.
-It’s on the Taipei City MRT, TRA, and HSR lines.
-A few attractions worth considering in Banqiao are Lin Family Mansion and Garden, Banqiao 435 Art Zone, and Nanya Night Market.
+It’s on the Taipei City MRT, TRC, and HSR lines.
+A few attractions worth considering in Banqiao are Lin Family Mansion and Garden (a popular spot for taking photos in traditional hanfu or qipao), Banqiao 435 Art Zone, and Nanya Night Market.

 There aren’t many reasons to visit Tucheng, but the chance to see capybaras at Capybara Knight Café is one of them.
 Access is from Tucheng MRT station.

 Sanxia (三峽) district is worth visiting for the excellent Sanxia Old Street, Sanxia Qingshui Zushi Temple, and the exceptionally thrilling Wuliaojian Trail.